Local Information for Global Network Estimation in Latent Space Models: Theoretical results

 \begin{remark} The magnitude of the bias term can overwhelm the statistical precision term $\psi_n^2$, depending on the structure of $\cS$.
 Consider a block model as in Setting~\ref{set:DCSBM} with two communities, $\stZ \in \R^{n\times 1}$, such that $\stz_i = 1$ for $i\in\cA_1$, $|\cA_1| = n_1$, and $\stz_i = -n_1/(n-n_1)$ for $i\in\cA_2$.
 If $\cS = \cA_1$, that is the individual's view is extremely polarized with friends only from one community, it is easy to check that $U^2_{S} \geq r_S^2 n^2$.
 In this case when $ e^{- M_1 + M_2} r_S^2 \gg k n^{-1} $, we have $e^{M_1}U^2_S \gg \psi^2_n$ in the error bounds of Eq~\eqref{eq:et_imbalance_deter}--\eqref{eq:us_effect}.

 \end{remark}

-Finally, we provide a visualization using a simulated example to illustrate different types of neighborhood and their corresponding measure of imbalances.
-Figure~\ref{figure:ill_neighbor_structure} shows two examples of neighborhood around a node in a network with $n=1000$ and latent positions generated from a three-component mixture.
-In Figure~\ref{fig:ill_balance}, the node has a uniform edge probability with all other nodes in the network, leading to an almost balanced neighborhood and $U_S$ being close $0$.
-Figure~\ref{fig:ill_imbalance} specifies neighbors directly according to the adjacency matrix.
-In this case, the node tends to connect to other nodes from the same cluster (yellow), yielding a higher imbalance measure.
-Detailed simulation settings can be found in Supplementary Section \ref{supp.sec:illustration}.
+Finally, we illustrate neighborhood imbalance with a simulated example.
+Figure~\ref{figure:ill_neighbor_structure} shows two neighborhoods around a node in a network with $n=1000$ and latent positions drawn from a three-component mixture.
+In Figure~\ref{fig:ill_balance}, edges are formed with uniform probability across nodes, producing an almost balanced neighborhood with $U_S$ close $0$.
+In Figure~\ref{fig:ill_imbalance}, neighbors are determined by the realized adjacency matrix; the node connects mostly within its own cluster, yielding a larger imbalance measure.
+Simulation details are given in Supplementary Section~A.1.

 \spacingset{1}